 How could loving your body reignite your life?

 Want to learn directly from body whisperer Sheila Kelley to make this shift in self-acceptance and body love?
-Join Sheila online starting October 7, 2019 for Woman Ignited: Body Love, a four-week digital course and supportive space focused on helping you get the life you want.
+Join Sheila this weekend Nov 9 & 10 for Sheila Kelley LIVE!, a two-day immersive event focused on helping you change your relationship with your body and get the life you want.